 Disabled People

-During the 2018/19 season Bath Rugby Foundation worked with 38 schools across B&NES and the surrounding area and created hubs in Bath, Midsomer Norton, Trowbridge, Chippenham and Salisbury.
+During the 2023/24 season Bath Rugby Foundation worked with 52 schools across B&NES and the surrounding area and created hubs in Bath, Midsomer Norton, Trowbridge, Chippenham and Salisbury.
 After youngsters are introduced to rugby in schools the hubs run for a further 12 to 14 weeks, providing a progression pathway for players to continue enjoying the sport, with an introduction to local clubs.
-For some players the season ended with a match at the home of English Rugby - see the video below.

 Bath Rugby Foundation set up the Walcot Warriors, the South West’s first Mixed Ability rugby team, and now have six Mixed Ability rugby teams; Walcot Warriors, Chippenham Cavaliers, Bath Ladies Trojans (BLT), Melksham Stags, Yeovil Mixed Ability and The Cranes (Stothert & Pitt RFC): Mixed Ability Rugby | Bath Rugby Community Foundation

-To find out more about our Project Rugby offering, please visit our website or contact our Communications Manager: lucy.slade@bathrugbyfoundation.com
+To find out more about our Project Rugby offering, please visit our website or contact Diversity & Inclusion Officer, Jack Hill: jack.hill@bathrugbyfoundation.com